Specific Steps for Pain, Stress and Trauma Relief and Anti-Aging!

 In Oddball: Building Resilience through Self-Care, The Guide, you will see some of the foods we gravitate too often to for pleasure that aren’t good in the long run.
 There is also generally recommended good sources to try.
 Personally, I am happy with my food choices.
 My only issue is being able to afford organic, fresh foods.
 I, of course, would recommend you go with your own tastes, preferences, doctor and nutritionist’s suggestions for your specific health needs and take it with a grain of salt

-As you’ve read and will know from reading Sleep and Dreamscapes, sleep is extremely important to me.
-I is so important that now we are discovering an awakening about it's importance, pun intended.
+Sleep is extremely important to me.
+It is so important that now we are discovering an awakening about sleeps' importance, pun intended.
+I am writing a full length book on dreams, sleep, sleep spaces/design; that's how much I think sleep is essential.
 Since I already have special sleeping needs, I have to be extra vigilant about how much sleep I get.
 I can’t say, like many sleeping “experts” do, that you must maintain a regular sleeping schedule.
 It just doesn’t make sense for today’s world.
 This, whether some people like it or not, is a world where sleeping 8 hours at night is the way to live.
 People are traveling globally, doing all kinds of work which are not 9 to 5, living creative lifestyles and dealing with life challenges that just aren’t going to make that strict sleep schedule possible, which you can see from the prominence of sleeping disorders and issues.